 How To Invest Money

-If you’re wondering how to invest money, then you’re not alone.
+If you’re wondering how to invest money, you’re definitely not alone.
 According to Market Watch, one in five Americans say they “don’t know enough” about markets to get involved.
-And of those, nearly one in 10 don’t trust the people who are supposed to advise them.
+Nearly one in 10 don’t trust the people who are supposed to advise them.

-That’s unfortunate because they’re missing out on huge opportunities to grow their net worth.
-Investing your money can actually be a fairly straightforward process when done correctly.
+This hesitation is unfortunate because they’re missing out on massive opportunities to build their net worth.
+When done correctly, investing your money can actually be a straightforward process.

-Here’s how you can get started investing your money and some simple ways to do it safely.
+Here’s how you can start investing your money and some simple ways to do it safely.

 Why You Should Invest Your Money Rather Than Save

-Most people who are wondering what to do with their money might be tempted to just put it in the bank or even stuff it under their mattress.
-But those are bad ideas …
+Most people wondering what to do with their money might be tempted to simply put it in the bank or even stuff it under their mattress.
+Both are terrible ideas…

-The typical bank pays almost nothing in interest anymore.
-And putting your money under your mattress will actually cause it to lose purchasing value over time due to erosion of inflation.
+Traditional banks pay virtually nothing in interest anymore.
+Stashing your money under your mattress will actually cause it to lose purchasing power over time due to inflation’s erosive effects.

-The thing you need (and what helps millions of people every year to grow their fortunes) is the power of compound interest – the ability to earn money on top of your contributions as well as all of your previous earnings.
+What you need (and what helps millions of people annually grow their fortunes) is the power of compound interest – the ability to earn returns on your contributions as well as all previous earnings.

-Take, for example, a situation where you invest $6,000 every year ($500 per month) for the next 30 years.
+Consider this example: you invest $6,000 every year ($500 per month) for the next 30 years.
 At the end of 30 years, you’d have $6,000 x 30 = $180,000, right?
-No, thanks to the power of compound interest, if you invested in funds that had an average annualized return of 10 percent, then your money could potentially grow to just shy of $1 million!
+Wrong.
+Thanks to compound interest’s power, if you invested in funds averaging 10 percent annualized returns, your money could potentially grow to just shy of $1 million!

-Yes, investing your money as opposed to simply saving it created over 5 times as much wealth for you.
+Yes, investing your money instead of simply saving it created over 5 times more wealth for you.
 Not a bad deal at all!

 (Try your own numbers using this free compound interest calculator from Investor.gov.)

-Seems easy enough … but what are some investments that will help get you there?
+Sounds straightforward… but what investments will help get you there?

 What You Should Invest Money In

-When it comes to traditional forms of investing, there are several good options to choose from.
-Here are just a few of the most popular ones:
+When it comes to traditional investing forms, several solid options exist.
+Here are some of the most popular choices:

-- Individual stocks – Shares of ownership in companies that are publicly traded in the open stock market.
+- Individual stocks – Ownership shares in companies publicly traded on the open stock market.

-- Bonds – Debt from the government or major corporations.
+- Bonds – Debt securities from government entities or major corporations.

-- Mutual funds – Collections of investments that may contain any number of assets (domestic stocks, foreign stocks, bonds, commodities, real estate, etc.)
+- Mutual funds – Investment collections that may contain various assets (domestic stocks, foreign stocks, bonds, commodities, real estate, etc.)

-- ETFs (exchange-traded funds) – Funds which are similar to mutual funds, but traded in the open market.
+- ETFs (exchange-traded funds) – Funds similar to mutual funds but traded on the open market.

 - Precious metals – Assets such as gold and silver.

-- REITs (real estate investment trusts) – Shares of a collective fund that owns various real estate holdings.
+- REITs (real estate investment trusts) – Shares in collective funds that own various real estate holdings.

 Index Funds

-If you’re at all worried about picking the wrong investments and potentially losing money, then you may want to simplify your approach by narrowing it down to just one choice: An index fund.
+If you’re concerned about picking the wrong investments and potentially losing money, consider simplifying your approach by narrowing it down to just one choice: An index fund.

-An index fund is simply just a financial asset (usually a mutual fund or ETF) that contains all of the same holdings as a major market benchmark.
-For example, when it comes to stocks, the most widely popular benchmark is the S&P 500 index which are the 500 largest and best performing U.S. companies.
+An index fund is simply a financial asset (usually a mutual fund or ETF) containing all the same holdings as a major market benchmark.
+For example, with stocks, the most widely popular benchmark is the S&P 500 index, which includes the 500 largest and best performing U.S. companies.

-The theory behind this is simple: Why waste your time trying to find the right winners when they’re already part of an index fund?
-Not only would this make the process way more efficient, but it also would allow even the most novice investor the ability to capture the average return of the market.
+The theory behind this approach is simple: Why waste time trying to identify winners when they’re already part of an index fund?
+This makes the process far more efficient while allowing even novice investors to capture the market’s average return.

-Believe it or not, that’s something that even professional fund managers struggle to do.
-According to CNBC, 85 percent of large-cap funds underperformed in the last 10 years, and nearly 92 percent are trailing the S&P 500 index over the last 15 years.
+Believe it or not, that’s something even professional fund managers struggle to achieve.
+According to CNBC, 85 percent of large-cap funds underperformed over the last 10 years, and nearly 92 percent trailed the S&P 500 index over the last 15 years.

 Currently, the long-term average return of the S&P 500 index is 10 percent.
-That’s not too shabby, especially when you consider how easy it is to invest in one.
+That’s quite impressive, especially considering how easy it is to invest in one.

 Where To Invest Money

-One of the best places to get started investing your money is in your retirement plans.
-Not only will they generally allow you to buy any of the assets mentioned above, but you’ll also enjoy several tax-advantaged benefits as an incentive for using them.
+One of the best places to start investing your money is through your retirement plans.
+These accounts generally allow you to buy any of the assets mentioned above while providing several tax-advantaged benefits as an incentive for using them.

 Employer-Sponsored Retirement Plan – 401(k), 403(b), etc.

-An employer-sponsored retirement plan such as a 401(k) or 403(b) is a collective plan that the company you work for will let you participate in.
+An employer-sponsored retirement plan such as a 401(k) or 403(b) is a collective plan that your company allows you to participate in.

-Every time you get paid, they will pull out your investment contributions before the taxes are taken out.
-That means you’re not paying any taxes on your savings up-front.
-Instead, you’re going to defer your taxes until someday in the future when you withdraw them for retirement.
+Every paycheck, they’ll deduct your investment contributions before taxes are taken out.
+This means you’re not paying any upfront taxes on your savings.
+Instead, you’ll defer your taxes until you withdraw them for retirement someday in the future.

-Another great thing about 401(k) plans are employer matching contributions.
-Just for simply participating in the plan, your employer will often make matching contributions.
-That’s like getting free money!
+Another excellent feature of 401(k) plans is employer matching contributions.
+Just for participating in the plan, your employer will often make matching contributions.
+That’s essentially free money!

 Traditional Or Roth IRA

-An IRA (individual retirement account) is a retirement plan that you set up (outside of your employer) with a financial service provider of your choice.
+An IRA (individual retirement account) is a retirement plan you establish outside of your employer with a financial service provider of your choice.

-Traditional IRAs work very similar to 401(k) plans when it comes to tax deferment.
-Roth IRAs, on the other hand, flip the tax benefits.
-Instead of delaying your tax payments, you pay them now at the time your contribution and then enjoy tax-free income later on when you retire.
+Traditional IRAs work similarly to 401(k) plans regarding tax deferment.
+Roth IRAs, however, flip the tax benefits.
+Instead of delaying tax payments, you pay them now when making contributions and then enjoy tax-free income later during retirement.

-The decision about whether or not to go with a traditional or Roth IRA will depend on what you believe your tax situation will be like in the future versus now.
-For example, someone who believes they will be in a higher tax bracket in the future may want to consider using a Roth style plan instead of a traditional one.
+The decision between a traditional or Roth IRA depends on what you believe your tax situation will be in the future versus now.
+For example, someone expecting to be in a higher tax bracket in the future may want to consider a Roth-style plan instead of a traditional one.

 Full-Service Or Discount Broker

-Whether you’re interested in starting an IRA or just investing on your own terms, a broker is going to give you the best selection of options.
-They also have a strong reputation for customer service and providing advice when you need it.
+Whether you’re interested in starting an IRA or investing on your own terms, a broker will give you the best selection of options.
+They also maintain strong reputations for customer service and providing advice when needed.

-You could choose to go with a well-known, full-service broker such as Vanguard and Fidelity.
-Or you could try any number of popular discount brokers such as E-Trade or TD Ameritrade.
+You could choose a well-known, full-service broker such as Vanguard and Fidelity.
+Or you could try popular discount brokers such as E-Trade or TD Ameritrade.

 Robo-Advisors

-If you’d rather have someone else pick your funds for you, then you may want to try a robo-advisor.
-Robo-advisors have been gaining in popularity thanks to their simplicity and ease of use.
-You can tell the robo-advisor about your goals and tolerance for risk, and they will match you up with the right style of funds.
+If you’d prefer having someone else select your funds, consider trying a robo-advisor.
+Robo-advisors have gained popularity thanks to their simplicity and ease of use.
+You can tell the robo-advisor about your goals and risk tolerance, and they’ll match you with the appropriate fund styles.

-Some of the top choices are services like Betterment, Wealthfront, and M1 Finance.
+Some top choices include services like Betterment, Wealthfront, and M1 Finance.

 Final Thoughts: How To Invest Money

-Now you know why, where, what, and how to invest your money.
-Make sure to use this guide and find the smartest ways to invest money.
-Now get going with your investing!
+Now you understand the why, where, what, and how of investing your money.
+Make sure to use this guide to find the smartest ways to invest money.
+Time to get started with your investing journey!